siqiang-ng/tp/docs/UserGuide.md

 #### Exiting the program : `exit`

-Exits Projact application.
+The Projact application will close automatically with this command.

 Format: `exit`

 #### Saving the data

-Projact data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Projact data are saved in your hard disk automatically after any command that changes the data so there is no need to save manually.
+Don't worry, the data you have entered in previously will be automatically loaded when you reopen Projact the next time.

 ### Contact Features